Relocating to Nevada

 Those newspapers have many listings that might assist your search.
 Military persons with Nevada listed on your LES may seek a divorce or annulmnt even though you may be residing elsewhere.
 We suggest you verify your LES status with your commanding officer.

 Your stay in Nevada may be brief, however, if you are going to move to Nevada and stay for more than just 6 weeks or so, you may want to hire a professional cross-country moving company to move your furniture and belongings.
 To achieve this, you have to organize your move and find a reliable moving company.
-The American Moving and Storage Associationrecommends using only companies that they certify.
+The American Moving and Storage Association recommends using only companies that they certify.
 These certified moving companies conform to the industry’s code of conduct when it comes to quality moves.
-Only 100 companies have volunteered to participate in the Certified Mover Program, making the companies a small but qualified group of quality movers.
-Click here to search for certified movers.
+Only 100 companies have volunteered to participate in the Certified Mover Program, making the companies a small but qualified group of quality movers search for certified movers.

 Cost of Living

 Even a short stay away from your present comfort zone can take a toll on your pocket book.
 Consider the cost of living in Nevada compared with the state where you live now.
 Determine whether your salary in your home state will cover the difference in Nevada.
-Click here to use a comparative calculator to determine how far your money will go in Clark County as compared to where you live now.
+Use a comparative calculator to determine how far your money will go in Clark County as compared to where you live now.

 An out-of-state move may quickly bring into focus the need to find certain government agencies.
 For a Nevada annulment you don’t need a driver’s license but if your planning on really getting around Nevada, you’ll need to register your car in your new locale, obtain a new driver’s license with a certain period of time, pay different amounts of sales tax and possibly start or stop paying state taxes, depending on where you move to and from.
 People relocating to Nevada have exactly 30 days to obtain a Nevada driver’s license.
 New Nevada residents have 60 days after establishing residency to register their vehicles at the DMV.
 It’s recommended that individuals obtain their driver license and vehicle registration at the same time.
 To register an out-of-state vehicle, you will need your most recent registration, out-of-state license plates, a Nevada smog check (depending on updated laws) and a VIN check.
 Out-of-state insurance is not accepted and you will need to transfer to a Nevada insurance provider prior to registering your vehicle.